froemken/ext-kickstarter/README.md

 ddev typo3 make:extension
 ```

-**Warning:** This command will delete an existing extension in the target directory before creating a new one.
+**Warning:** This command will ask you to delete an existing extension in the target directory before creating a new one.

 ### Generate a Controller